fastlane/fastlane/README.md

 <img src="assets/match_appstore_small.gif" width="550" />

-This will create a new certificate and provisioning profile (if required) and store them in your git repo.
-If you previously ran `match` it will automatically install the existing profiles from the git repo.
+This will create a new certificate and provisioning profile (if required) and store them in your Git repo.
+If you previously ran `match` it will automatically install the existing profiles from the Git repo.

 The provisioning profiles are installed in `~/Library/MobileDevice/Provisioning Profiles` while the certificates and private keys are installed in your Keychain.